The Asymptotic Analysis of Some PDE and Steklov Eigenvalue Problems with Partially Reactive Patches in 3-D: Computation and Analysis of the Reactive Capacitance

-(even though this statement was proved for a slightly different setting of exterior problems in the whole space, the arguments seem to straightforwardly apply to our case, see further discussion in \cite{Bundrock25}).
+Although this statement was proved for a slightly different setting of exterior problems in the whole space, the arguments seem to straightforwardly apply to our case (see further discussion in \cite{Bundrock25}).
 Since (\ref{eq:u_DtN}) with $f = 1$ is identical to (\ref{mfpt:wc}) with $\kappa_i = \infty$, one gets

 where the second relation follows from the divergence theorem.

 Many former relations can be rapidly recovered by using the operators $\D_i$ and $\D_i^N$.
 To illustrate this point, we first note that, according to (\ref{eq:NGreen_Psi}), $1/(2\pi |\x-\y|)$ is the kernel of the inverse of $\D_i$ so that the function $\omega_i$, defined in (\ref{eq:omega_def}), can be formally written as $\omega_i = \D_i^{-1} 1$ (the operator $\D_i$ is invertible because all its eigenvalues are strictly positive).
 The projections of this relation onto a constant function or onto itself yield immediately that